antoniwan/blog/README.md

 ### Multilingual Content

-The site supports bilingual content with automatic translation discovery:
+The site supports bilingual content with translation linking:

 **Publishing Translations:**

 1. Set the same `translationGroup` value in both language versions
 2. Use `featured: true` for the primary language (usually English)
 3. Use `featured: false` for secondary languages to prevent duplicate listings
-4. The system automatically links translations with language flags
+4. The system links translations and displays language toggles

 **Example Translation Pair:**